Smooth profinite groups, I: geometrizing Kummer theory: Statement of Theorem A.

 \begin{thmA*} Let $(G,\Z/p^{1+e}(1))$ be a $(n,e)$-cyclotomic pair, relatively to some integer $n \in \N^{\ast}$ and $e\in \N^{\ast} \cup \{\infty\}$.

 Pick an integer $1 \leq r \leq e$.
 Let $S$ be a $(G,\F_p)$-scheme and $L$ be a $G$-linearized line bundle over $S$.
 Consider a strongly geometrically trivial class

-Then, there is an integer $m \geq 0$ such that the Frobenius pullback $c_r^{(m)}$ of $c_r$ lifts to a strongly geometrically trivial class, via In particular, if $S$ is a perfect affine scheme, the natural arrow is onto.
-Therefore, $G$ is $(n,e)$-smooth. \end{thmA*}
+Then, there is an integer $m \geq 0$ such that the frobenius pullback $c_r^{(m)}$ of $c_r$ lifts to a strongly geometrically trivial class, via In particular, if $S$ is a perfect affine scheme, the natural arrow is onto.
+Consequently, $G$ is a $(n,e)$-smooth profinite group. \end{thmA*}

 \begin{rem} By the very definition of a cyclotomic pair, Theorem A also clearly holds if we replace $G$ by an open (or even closed) subgroup $H \subset G$.
 Its proof actually invokes a tremendous amount of such subgroups. \end{rem} \begin{rem} For proving Theorem A, without loss of generality, we can assume that $\F_p(1)\simeq \F_p$ has the trivial $G$-action.
 Indeed, the action of $G$ on $\F_p(1)$ occurs through a multiplicative character whose kernel $G_0$ has index dividing $p-1$, hence prime-to-$p$.
 Invoking the usual restriction-corestriction argument, it is then free to replace $G$ by $G_0$. \end{rem}